 Alexander Calder was a 20th-century artist who was one of the forefathers of kinetic art.
 He was the leading exponent of his time and made sculptures accessible and tactile unlike many of his predecessors.
-In his work, art and engineering coexist in perfect harmony, and that balance along with his creative genius changed contemporary art forever.
+For this reason in his work, art and engineering coexist in perfect harmony, and that balance along with his creative genius changed contemporary art forever.l

 THE MAN WHO MADE ART MOVE